-Trauma-informed care emerged decades ago and was initially applied in medical settings.
-It’s since been extended to include all human-service practitioners and accepted as a best practice for governing how medical care providers, social workers, community developers, and nonprofit leaders should interact with the people they serve.
+Trauma-informed care emerged decades ago and is accepted as a best practice for governing how medical care providers, social workers, community developers, and nonprofit leaders should interact with the people they serve.
 The concept behind trauma-informed care is simple; it requires those delivering services to consider the pervasive nature of trauma and how it may impact the people they serve.
 The framework empowers practitioners to create healing environments rather than simply deliver services that could exacerbate trauma.
 While adjustments in service can take many forms, the goal is to minimize the potential for new trauma.

 You may be wondering how any of this applies to you since you’re passionate about helping people and always do so with kindness.
 Although pleasant interactions are a part of providing trauma-informed care, they are not the only piece of the puzzle.
 Assessing the systems and processes involved in service delivery often reveals new opportunities to further improve the user experience at your nonprofit.
 Provisio Partners, a leading Salesforce.org Partner specializing in Human Services, created a suite of solutions to help nonprofits deliver trauma-informed care experiences for their constituents.